Alone

 My daughter’s visit cheers me immensely!

-Reaffirming our love for each other as family!
+Reaffirming belonging and love as family!

-A thought emerged, previously unstated:
+A thought emerged, seldom stated:

-We are uplifted by people’s goodness!
+We are uplifted by people's goodness.